alparslanu6347/alparslanu6347/README.md

 -  DevOps Engineer | 1xAWS Certified | Terraform | Docker | Kubernetes | Ansible | Jenkins | Linux | Slack | Scrum/Kanban | SQL | Python | Leadership | Innovation | Analytical Thinking | Problem-Solving | Agile | Management
 -  I am happy to teach you what I know and eager to learn what you will offer
 -  Slowly and steadily, I'm trying to be better than yesterday😉
-- 🔭 I’m currently working on a mobile app
+- 🔭 I’m a AWS/DevOps Instructor/Mentor
 - 🌱 I’m currently learning Azure Cloud and Azure Devops
 - 🌱 I’m currently learning GitLab CICD
+-    I’m currently learning GitHub Actions
 - 💬  Ask me about: Anything!
 - 📫  How to reach me:
 -  alparslanu6347@gmail.com